Chemicals Pricing Data Subscription

 [—OSiR2—]n, R not equal to H

 About Silicone.
 Silicone is a class of polymers, in which silicon atoms are linked via oxygen atoms, each silicon atom bearing one or several organic groups (usually methyl or phenyl in industrial production).
-Silicon compounds are quite abundant in nature, but silicones are not found naturally.
-They were first synthetized in 1930, with industrial production beginning nine years later and growing rapidly in the years that followed, a result of the high demand for silicones in World War II.
+Silicon compounds are quite abundant in nature, but Silicones are not found naturally.
+They were first synthetized in 1930, with industrial production beginning nine years later and growing rapidly in the years that followed, a result of the high demand for Silicones in World War II.
 Currently, they have a wide variety of commercial forms and applications, ranging from automotive to pharmaceutical industries.

+Silicone Production.
 Raw materials and the respective production processes employed in the manufacturing of Silicone are listed below.

 • Dimethylsiloxane oligomers + strong acid (such as hydrochloric acid or sulfuric acid) + strong base (such as sodium hydroxide or potassium hydroxide) + silicon tetrachloride (polycondensation),